-API Backward Compatibility: Safe Changes, Breaking Changes, and Migration
+API Backward Compatibility: Safe vs Breaking Changes

 Maintain API backward compatibility: identify safe vs. breaking changes in JSON responses, use additive versioning, and communicate deprecations clearly.